 There currently is substantial contradictory info about the Coronavirus outbreak starting in China.
 Should we be worried and how best to prepare for the eventuality of an epidemic here?
 First, we have yearly outbreaks termed flu season which for the past decade has resulted in an average of 34,000 deaths a year in the US.
 WOW!
 This is an estimate by CDC because death certificates often are vague as to cause of death and the flu frequently results in pneumonia which may be listed and is not specific for flu.

-Infectious disease experts opine that the coronavirus outbreak may become a pandemic which is an epidemic on two or more continents.
-It, without doubt, appears highly contagious and already is an epidemic in Asia.
+Infectious disease experts opine that the coronavirus outbreak is now a pandemic which is an epidemic on two or more continents.
 The CDC’s estimation of the incubation period ranges from as short as 2 days to two weeks from exposure.

 Flu, unfortunately, is not considered as dangerous as the previously cited figures recommend because the mortality rates are consistently about one death in a thousand flu infections: not too scary but tens of millions of us get the flu and the flu season can’t currently be banned, so it is accepted.